Skip to main content

 ReAlising DynamIc vAlue chaiNs for underuTilised crops

-The RADIANT project proposes inclusive and strategic solutions, supported by practical tools and stakeholder engagement methods, to establish Dynamic Value Chains (DVCs) for underutilised crops (UCs).
-UCs have significant potential in addressing hunger, malnutrition, and inequality, but they are often overlooked.
-RADIANT focuses on a core collection of 15 well-developed UCs to promote their inclusion in biodiverse value chains.
-The project includes 20 farm-based partners called AURORA Farms, which serve as hubs for knowledge sharing and co-creation, showcasing the integration of UCs in value chains and connecting farmers with consumers.
-The project's objectives are to showcase successful transitions to agrobiodiversity-inclusive systems, promote best practices in land management and marketing, improve UC management and breeding through participatory and ex-situ approaches, highlight the functional traits of UCs (nutrition, health, and environmental benefits), develop a coherent framework for quantifying UCs' value along value chains, create new markets for UCs in existing agrifood systems, and build capacity among farmers, civil society, and policymakers to embrace agrobiodiversity and enable the transition.
+RADIANT proposed inclusive and strategic solutions, supported by practical tools and stakeholder engagement methods, to establish Dynamic Value Chains (DVCs) for underutilised crops (UCs).
+These crops had significant potential to help address hunger, malnutrition, and inequality, but had often been overlooked in agrifood systems.
+The project included 20 AURORA Farms, which served as hubs for knowledge sharing and co-creation, demonstrating how 15 underutilised crops could be integrated into value chains and connecting farmers with consumers.
+The project’s objectives were to showcase successful transitions to agrobiodiversity-inclusive systems, promote best practices in land management and marketing, improve the management and breeding of underutilised crops through participatory and ex situ approaches, highlight their useful nutritional and agronomic characteristics, develop a coherent framework to assess their value along value chains, create new market opportunities for these crops within existing agrifood systems, and build capacity among farmers, civil society, and policymakers to support agrobiodiversity and enable this transition.

 Moja broszura 0 0